hawa1222/real-time-data-processing/README.md

    This command will build the Docker images and start the containers for each service (Kafka, Spark, MySQL, and Grafana).

-7. Access the Grafana dashboard:
+3. Access the Grafana dashboard:

    Open your web browser and visit `http://localhost:3000`.
 Log in using the admin credentials you provided in the `.env` file.

-8. Configure the Grafana dashboard:

    - The MySQL data source should be automatically configured based on the `datasource.yml` file.
    - The default dashboard for visualising stock data should be imported automatically based on the `stock_data_dashboard.json` file.